Gac Fruit: A New Superfood

 You’ll need to scrape the pulp away from the seeds.
 It’s a good idea to wear gloves, as the pulp can stain your hands.
 This colorful pulp can be added to soups, smoothies, rice, or even juiced.

-One popular way to enjoy Gac fruit is in a traditional Vietnamese dish called Xoi Gac.
+One popular way to enjoy Gac fruit is in a traditional Vietnamese dish, Xoi Gac.
 This red rice dish gets its rich color from the fruit’s pulp and is often flavored with sweet coconut.
 In Vietnam, red is considered a color of good fortune and is commonly served at ceremonies and during the New Year.

 Amy Burkhart MD RD